Where is the Amcache registry key?

 For the full key-by-key tour, see Amcache registry structure.

-Why it's not in HKLM by default#
+Why it isn't in HKLM by default#

-On a running system you can see whether Amcache is currently loaded with:
+You can see whether Amcache is currently loaded with:

+Get-ChildItem HKLM:\ | Where-Object Name -like '*Amcache*'Mid-appraiser-run you may see HKLM\Amcache listed.
 Most of the time the hive is unloaded and the file is closed.

 Manually loading the hive#